lucagioacchini/auto-pen-bench/README.md

 # AutoPenBench
-This repo contains the codes of the penetration test benchmark for Generative Agents presented in the paper [AutoPenBench: Benchmarking Generative Agents for Penetration Testing](#tbd) which is currently under submission on Arxiv.
+This repo contains the codes of the penetration test benchmark for Generative Agents presented in the paper [AutoPenBench: Benchmarking Generative Agents for Penetration Testing](https://arxiv.org/abs/2410.03225).
 It contains also the instructions to install, develop and test new vulnerable containers to include in the benchmark.

 ## Contents
 - [Installation](#installation)